FemtoEmacs/Sumerian/README.md

  </tr>
 </table>

-Sometimes, the personal pronoun appears with an enclitic copula (verb *to be*) attached to its end.
-Below is the copula for all independent pronouns for you to practice.
+Sometimes, a personal pronoun appears with an enclitic copula (verb *to be*) attached to its end.
+Below are examples of all independent pronouns for you to practice.

 <h3>𒆪𒇷𒍪 • 𒂷𒈨𒂗</h3>